connorjcantrell/embedded-monstera/README.md

 # embedded-monstera
 Growing a Monstera is easy.
-Let's over complicate it by building an embedded device that logs temperature, humidity, light, and soil moisture to a database.
-This database may later be used for data analysis and building an automated watering system.
+Let's over complicate it by building an embedded system that monitors and records local conditions to determine an optimal watering schedule.

 ## Phase 1: Plant Condition Device